DreddSec/nn0nn/README.md

 ---
 # 🕷 nn0nn

-## Passive recon & surface mapping tool for bug bounty hunters.
+## 🕸 Passive recon & surface mapping tool for bug bounty hunters 🪲.

 > **nn0nn** crawls a target, crosses data from multiple passive sources and generates a structured report — without sending a single active probe.
 Designed to be the first step of any BBG engagement or web pentest before you touch any active recon tool.